 Keen makes shoes that are so ugly they are cool.
 And the utilitarian Anchorage Boot III is just that.
 The third iteration of the slip-on boot now features waterproof suede, a sizable outsole designed for snow and wet terrain, and Keen's signature rubber toe cap for added protection.
 Gotta love a design that's at home on feet of aging hippies at the local organic co-op grocery, art school kids in NYC, and fashion interns in LA alike.

 It's no secret we're Danner fans around here.
-But our allegiance is mainly to the made in USA stitch-down Danner Light and other classic designs of the like.
-That said, the Mountain 600 Chelsea is seriously cool.
-With an ultra-cushioning Vibram mid and outsole, leather upper (available in a handful of colors), and flexible Ariaprene collar, this sleek all-purpose boot is an attractive choice for daily wear, in the city and out.
+Though our allegiance has long centered around the made in USA stitch-down Danner Light and other classic designs of the like.
+That said, the new Pub Garden Chelsea is seriously cool.
+With an ultra-sleek all-black style, rugged lightweight outsole, leather upper with leather pull tabs, and all around waterproof construction, this all-purpose boot is an attractive choice for daily wear, in the city and out.

 Most Functional: Xtratuf 6" Ankle Deck Boot